benmvp/benmvp.com/content/posts/create-react-controlled-components-pattern-custom-hook/index.md

 ---

 And that's all folks!
-I really like taking apart custom Hooks because it helps me understand the built-in Hooks better, especially the advanced ones (like `useRef` or `useCallback`).
-They give me ideas for more scenarios in which I can leverage them.
+I really like taking apart React custom Hooks because it helps me understand the built-in Hooks better, especially the advanced ones (like `useRef` or `useCallback`).
+Custom Hooks give me ideas for more scenarios in which I can leverage the built in ones.ui

 Typically I need a shared component to be **only controlled** or **only uncontrolled**, not both.
 But when I do need it to be both, I use the controlled components pattern and this custom Hook.
 Have you had a case for using the controlled components pattern?
 Have you had to build components using it?
 I'd love to hear about it!
 Feel free to hit me up on Twitter at [@benmvp](https://twitter.com/benmvp).